khakhalin/notes/00_queue_to_do.md

 * Neural turning machines: https://distill.pub/2016/augmented-rnns/
 * How to do code reviews: https://google.github.io/eng-practices/review/reviewer/
 * Scaling Etsy: https://www.youtube.com/watch?v=eenrfm50mXw
-* numpy broadcasting - what are the rules again?
-Does it not broadcast from a 2D to 1D array?
 * document lambda calculus in [[python]]
 * MongoDB
 * Differences between HTTP2 and 1